carolinafar/Data_projects_TripleTen/README.md

 ## 🧠 Project 1: Customer Churn Prediction (Final Project)

 *Goal:*
-Predict whether a telecom customer is likely to churn based on their contract, personal, and internet service data.
+Predicting whether a telecom customer is likely to churn based on their contract, personal, and internet service data.

 *Description:*
 Developed a machine learning model using Python to identify at-risk clients for the telecom company Interconnect.